 REGISTER TO ACCESS Partek Flow.
 Analysis of next generation sequencing data including RNA, small RNA, and DNA sequencing, epigenomics,, etc. It has a user-friendly graphical interface that allows to build your own custom analysis pipelines for Alignment, Quantification, Quality control, Statistics, and Visualization.
 Login to Partek Flow (once registered)

 REGISTER TO ACCESS Qlucore Omics Explorer Visualization-guided analysis of OMICs data, applicable to various phases of a discovery cycle.
 With Qlucore you can: visualize, QC, apply statistics, create publication-ready graphics: 3D Principal Component Aanalysis, hierarchical clustering, heatmaps.
 GSEA and GO are available for functional analysis.
 Easy download of GEO datasets and analysis.

-The BIOBASE Knowledge Library™ (BKL), an expanded version of the Proteome Bioknowledge Database, is a collection of gene-regulation and protein oriented scientific databases created from the peer-reviewed scientific literature. you can do ranscription factor analysis, functional analysis, etc. The TRANSFAC®, and PROTEOME™ products are included in BIOBASE.
+BIOBASE Knowledge Library ( TRANSFAC ) A collection of gene-regulation and protein oriented scientific databases created from the peer-reviewed scientific literature. you can do ranscription factor analysis, functional analysis, etc. The TRANSFAC®, and PROTEOME™ products are included in BIOBASE.
 If you do not have an accont, please REGISTER TO ACCESS tTRANSFAC AND PROTEOME leave the field for the Key empty.